-Discover how this enigmatic amber is shining a light on ecosystems millions of years old.
+Discover how this enigmatic material is shining a light on ecosystems millions of years old.

-A beautiful and versatile material, amber (fossilised tree resin) has been treasured for thousands of years.
-Found all over the world, it can vary widely in appearance and has many different uses.
-Used for centuries as a decorative artefact, amber was also treasured for its perceived magical powers, crafted into charms and amulets to heal and ward off evil spirits.
+A beautiful and versatile material, amber (fossilised tree resin) has been treasured for thousands of years as jewellery.
+Found all over the world, it can vary widely in appearance and has had many different uses.

 Until relatively recently, Burmese amber was regarded as one of the rarer and lesser-known ambers.
 However, a resurgence in the study of this enigmatic amber over the past two decades means that it has become the most important amber from the Cretaceous Period (66-145 million years ago).